 P260 Do not breathe mist/vapours/spray.
-P271 Use in a well-ventilated area.
-P280 Wear protective gloves/protective clothing/eye protection/face protection.
+P264 Wash all exposed external body areas thoroughly after handling.
+P280 Wear protective gloves, protective clothing, eye protection and face protection.
 P270 Do not eat, drink or smoke when using this product.
 P273 Avoid release to the environment.
 P272 Contaminated work clothing should not be allowed out of the workplace.